 Students entering the program will have reasonable opportunity for success.
 The program is designed to be skills oriented and emphasizes direct patient contact.

 Upon successful completion of the curriculum, the student is granted an Associate in Applied Science Degree.
 This qualifies the graduate to write both the entry level, Certified Respiratory Therapist (CRT) and advanced practitioner, Registered Respiratory Therapist (RRT) examinations.
-Eligibility to write these examinations is the function of the committee in Accreditation for Respiratory Care (CoARC).
+Eligibility to write these examinations is the function of the Commission on Accreditation for Respiratory Care (CoARC).

 • Complete all prerequisite courses with a minimum grade of “C.” (BIOL 2404, MATH 1332 Contemporary Mathematics, RSPT 1201 and a Fine Arts Elective)